How to Write a Self-Evaluation that Shines

 But – this isn’t a place to beat yourself up.
 Rather, it’s a space to acknowledge where you can and intend to improve on your job performance.

 Your willingness to get better will impress your manager, and they’ll be more likely to have patience as you make progress.

 For example: Let’s pretend your desk is a disorganized wreck and causes you to misplace important documents.

 You could say something like: I know my disorganization has impacted my productivity.
 I’m committed to improving in this area.
 I’ll clean up my desk this week.
 Then, I’ll clear it every afternoon before I go home.

 You’ve spent a lot of time looking back on last year.
 Now, it’s time to look forward to the year ahead.

 Consider what you want to accomplish and learn.
 Where do you want to be at your next performance appraisal?

 With that in mind, sketch out a professional development plan that targets the opportunities for growth most important to you, that would also benefit your organization.

-It may include starting a degree program, earning a certification, shadowing another employee, or getting a mentor.
+It may include starting a degree program, earning a certification, improving communication skills, shadowing another employee, or getting a mentor.